nathancahill/python-growl-example/README.rst

 Using Growl with apiweb.io
 ==========================

-In search of an apartment in Boulder, I needed a way to be notified instantly when new places are listed on Craigslist.
+In search for an apartment in Boulder, I needed a way to be notified instantly when new places are listed on Craigslist.
 Growl is the obvious choice on my Mac, and apiweb.io provides an easy to use API for Craigslist.